 On May 12, 2022, the PSC issued an Order on Implementation of the CLCPA under Case 22-M-0149.
 This Order initiates a proceeding to track compliance and develop provisions of the CLCPA, including minimum percentages of benefits to be distributed to disadvantaged communities.
 Specific requirements are (i) costs of large-scale clean energy projects will be distributed statewide on a load-ratio share basis, (ii) utilities will work with the Department of Public Service to develop a proposal by December 2, 2022 for annual GHG Emissions Inventory Reports, (iii) utilities will develop a proposal by March 31, 2023 for a GHG Emissions Reduction Pathways Study to achieve carbon reductions from use of delivered gas, and (iv) rates proceeding will begin for new electric-vehicle charging.
 Coincident with the Implementation Order, the PSC also issued a request for public comments regarding utility ownership of distributed energy resources and large-scale renewables.
-More broadly, this Order underscores that existing policies are open for review in so much as they affect or are affected by CLCPA goals.
+Although this has been discussed in the past, this Order is allowing additional consideration for the opportunity of utility owned DER and LSRs.